aslushnikov/getting-started-with-cdp/README.md

 <!-- gen:stop -->

 It's easy to monitor all messages that Puppeteer exchanges with Chromium over CDP.
-Prefixing Puppeteer script with "DEBUG=*protocol" will output traffic to STDOUT:

 ```bash
 # Use DEBUG env variable to dump CDP traffic.